 Liberty Hall Historic Site consists of two historic houses—Liberty Hall and the Orlando Brown House—surrounded by four acres of lawns and gardens.
-Until further notice, the Orlando Brown House is closed to the public, but guests can see Liberty Hall on guided tours offered Monday-Saturday at 11:30 a.m. and 1:30 p.m.
-Please note: We will be closed for the season from December 16, 2020 - March 13, 2021.
-We will re-open for tours on March 15, 2021.
+There are two tours per day, Monday -Saturday at 11:30 a.m. and 1:30 p.m.

 The first part of the tour interprets the years 1801-1838.The tour guide will introduce first-floor rooms and work areas restored to the early decades of the 19th century.
 Guests will see the elegant lifestyle of Senator John Brown and his family as well as learn about the enslaved people who made that lifestyle possible The second floor houses the Senator John Brown Library and Archives, a furniture exhibit, Kentucky Made, and the bedroom where the famous Gray Lady Ghost has been spotted.
 Guests may explore the exhibit and the bedroom on their own.
 After touring Liberty Hall, guests are invited to see the garden on their own.